 Because the consumer—not the brand—wields the most power over a brand's image on social media, the bottom line is that neglecting conversations that occur on sites like Facebook and Twitter can have staggering consequences.
 Conversocial reported that 88 percent of consumers are less likely to purchase from a company that leaves questions on social media unanswered.

 LISTEN TO WHAT YOUR CUSTOMERS HAVE TO SAY

 Many marketers are already familiar with social media monitoring tools that automate the process of searching for mentions of a brand name, or combing social media pages for specific keywords, but listening is equally important from a customer service perspective.
 What's more, many customers already believe that you are.
-When participants in a 2012 survey from Oracle were asked what was most important when visiting a company's social media page, 43 percent responded that they were looking for a direct response to their question, followed by 31 percent who expected direct access to customer service reps.
+In fact, research from the Institute of Customer Service reveals 1 in every 3 customers turns to social media to seek advice or communicate with a business.

 Depending on how much volume your brand's social media pages generate, it's important to collect and analyze customer activity so that you understand the kind of issues being raised over social media.
 Smaller companies may need to collect a week or month's worth of activity while larger companies can probably take a pulse over a shorter period of time.